-Browsers that we require support for include the latest versions of Internet Explorer (IE 11), Chrome, Safari, Edge and Firefox.
-We no longer support Internet Explorer 6, 7, 8, 9 and 10.
+Supported web browsers include the latest versions of Internet Explorer (IE 11), Chrome, Safari, Edge and Firefox.
+We do not include support for compatibility modes.
+We no longer support depreciated versions of Internet Explorer 6, 7, 8, 9 and 10.

 Supported browsers specifically refers to any sites in Slate or CleanSlate content management systems, or any web applications made by University Relations – Digital Services — unless otherwise listed.